 All cases of family reunification have in common that the entry of the spouse/life partner and minor children must take place for the purpose of establishing and maintaining the family community or the life partnership community.

 Further requirements are,

 - that the family member (to whom family reunification is taking place) is in possession of a residence title,

 - the livelihood is secured,

-This is intended to encourage the person concerned to acquire a simple knowledge of German before entering Germany and thus to facilitate his or her integration in the Federal territory.
-Exceptions to the requirement of proof of language proficiency apply, for example, if it is not possible or reasonable for the spouse to make efforts to acquire a simple knowledge of the German language prior to entry due to special circumstances of the individual case, in the case of spouses of business people who will only work and live in Germany temporarily, or in the case of persons with a university degree.
+This is intended to encourage the person concerned to acquire a simple knowledge of German before entering the country and thus to facilitate his or her integration in the Federal territory.
+Exceptions to the requirement of proof of language proficiency apply, for example, if it is not possible or reasonable for the spouse to make efforts to acquire simple knowledge of the German language prior to entry due to special circumstances of the individual case, in the case of spouses of business people who will only work and live in Germany temporarily, or in the case of persons with a university degree.